mrklein/openfoam-os-x/README.md

 Patches for OpenFOAM compilation on OS X. Detailed installation instructions can be found in [wiki](https://github.com/mrklein/openfoam-os-x/wiki).

+## November 22, 2015

+Updated patches to include

+1. Working getApplication function (resolves #14)
+2. Extended functionality for runApplication and runParallel.
+   - -f (or --force) flag to force log-file overwrite
+   - -a (--append) to append to log-file instead of overwriting
+3. RunFunctions now also automatically source $WM_PROJECT_DIR/etc/bashrc if run on El Capitan with enabled SIP (workaround for #15).

 ## November 9, 2015

 Updated 3.0.0 and 3.0.x patches to include build logic for Scotch and METIS